txia0625/madium/README.md

 - 1/13/2024 add JWT authentication and some auth routes
 - 1/15/2024 add profile, follow and unfollow views
 - 1/15/2024 add article CRUD
+- 1/16/2024 add article rating
+- 1/16/2024 add and remove article bookmarks
+- 1/16/2024 user can upvote and cancel upvote on an article
+- 1/16/2024 user can add,update and delete responses
+- 1/17/2024 add elastic search for Article model

 ## Tools